 For kayaking and canoe rentals, check out Puddledockers, just off Buffalo Street.
 Fishing spots along the lake are numerous from platforms at Taughannock State Park to holes in the ice where fishermen venture out gingerly from Stewart Park in winter.
 Contact any number of fishing charter companies to take you out on the lake for a guided day.

 Enjoy dinner at the Boatyard Grill for dining right on the water, or nearby at other restaurants in the West End.
 Select a cruise on the M/V Columbia with Cayuga Lake Cruises or enjoy an historical narrated lake tours with Tiohero Tours offered daily from Old Taughannock Blvd or Ithaca Farmers Market at Steamboat Landing.
-Late into the evening, enjoy live music at Castaways with its waterside deck or venture onto the sidewalks and walk to a plethora of West End eateries and bars.
+Late into the evening, enjoy live music at one of the local night clubs.

 Professional summer theatre at the Hangar Theatre (walk using the Cayuga Waterfront Trail) is not to be missed.
 Top-quality plays of genres ranging from comedy to musical to drama are held throughout the summer in a cozy former airplane hangar along the lake.